 - In 2009-10 students looked at ways to reduce and sequester greenhouse gases and visited the construction site of the carbon neutral Masdar City of Abu Dhabi.

-- In 2010-11, Terrascope examined the problem of providing global food security for the next century and visited a rural part of southern southern India.
+- In 2010-11, Terrascope examined the problem of providing global food security for the next century and visited a rural part of southern India.

 - In 2011-12 students developed soutions to deal with global biodiversity loss and visited Costa Rica.